xTunner/frontend/docs/continuous-deployment-with-amazon-code-deploy.md

             deployment_config: **TODO find out the new symbols for AWSSDS:CHEETAH etc**

-Breaking this down: there's one entry in the `code-deploy` block which is named with your CodeDeploy application's name (in this example we're deploying an application called `my-app`).
+Breaking this down: there's one entry in the `codedeploy` block which is named with your CodeDeploy application's name (in this example we're deploying an application called `my-app`).

 The sub-entries of `my-app` tell CircleCI where and how to deploy the `my-app` application.

-* `revision_root` is the directory to package up into an application revision.
+* `application_root` is the directory to package up into an application revision.
 It is relative to your repo and must start with a `/`.
   `/` means the repo root directory.
-  The entire contents of `revision_root` will be packaged up into a zipfile and uploaded to S3.
+  The entire contents of `application_root` will be packaged up into a zipfile and uploaded to S3.
 * `s3_location` tells CircleCI where to upload application revisions to.
   * `bucket_name` is the name of the bucket that should store your application